OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/01_Orientation-V3.md

 * [TVET Digital Transformation Guide](https://www.ilo.org/skills/areas/skills-training-for-poverty-reduction/WCMS_740847/lang--en/index.htm) - ILO perspective on skills development
 * [Critical Thinking in Digital Age Education](https://www.brookings.edu/research/critical-thinking-digital-age/) - Maintaining analytical skills with technology

-> **Tools for Practice**

-* AI Ethics Simulator - Explore ethical decision-making scenarios
-* TVET AI Assessment Tool - Practice subject-specific AI evaluation
-* AI Limitations Explorer - Test understanding of AI capabilities and constraints

-## Next Steps & Module Progression

-✅ Completion Checklist

-Before moving to the next nugget, ensure you have:

-- [ ] Completed both TVET scenario analyses
-- [ ] Finished the AI tool assessment framework
-- [ ] Scored satisfactorily on all quiz questions
-- [ ] Developed a preliminary AI integration strategy for your field
-- [ ] Identified key ethical considerations for your TVET context
-- [ ] Created an action plan for implementing human-centered AI practices

-## 🎯 Preparation for Next Nugget

-**Coming Up:** Ethics and Quality Assurance in AI-Enhanced TVET Education

-**Preview:** Building on your understanding of human agency, the next nugget will dive deeper into establishing quality assurance processes and ethical frameworks for AI implementation in technical and vocational education.

-**Recommended Preparation:**
-• Review your completed AI assessment framework
-• Gather examples of current AI tools used in your TVET field
-• Consider specific ethical dilemmas you've encountered or might encounter
-• Research industry standards and regulations relevant to your teaching area

----

 ## Course Navigation

 > **📚 All Course Nuggets**